 Below are links to information about LNRA’s water quality program.
-The first link will connect you to the LNRA on-line Water Quality Database, a user-friendly way to access historical and current water quality data.
-Also there are links for monitoring schedules and maps, Quality Assurance and Work Plans, annual reports on Lavaca Basin water quality and other information.
-Any member of the public with water quality questions or information regarding potential threats to water quality may contact or Chad Kinsfather of the LNRA water quality department or General Manager Patrick Brzozowski.
+The first link will connect you to the LNRA online Water Quality Database, a user quality data.
+Within it are links for monitory schedules and maps, Quality Assurance and Work Plans, annual reports on Lavaca Basin water quality, and other information.
+Any member of the public with water quality questions or information regarding potential threats to water quality may contact Chad Kinsfather, LNRA’s Director of Environmental Services.